nordqvig/SMPE_Georgios_Public/README.md

 <ins> Homework week 5: 7 nov - 14 nov </ins>

 - :white_check_mark: Compute Confidence Intervals for the Parallel Quicksort data
-- MOOC Module 2 Section 8 (Challenger)
+- :white_check_mark: MOOC Module 2 Section 8 (Challenger)

+<ins> Homework week 6: 14 nov - 21 nov </ins>

+ - For nov 28th, read articles posted:
+   - Explain how and why citations are used
+   - qualify the journal in a few words
+ - :white_check_mark: Fit a linear model to Parallel Quicksort data

+<ins> Homework week 6: 21 nov - 28 nov </ins>

+- Complete the peer-evaluation on the MOOC